salsita/node-pg-migrate/README.md

 * `migrations-schema` (`s`) - The schema storing table which migrations have been run (defaults to `public`)
 * `migrations-table` (`t`) - The table storing which migrations have been run (defaults to `pgmigrations`)

-* `check-order` - Check order of migrations before running them.
+* `check-order` - Check order of migrations before running them (defaults to `true`, to switch it off supply `--no-check-order` on command line).
                   (There should be no migration with timestamp lesser than last run migration.)

 See all by running `pg-migrate --help`.

+Most of configuration options can be also specified in `node-config` configuration file.

 For SSL connection to DB you can set `PGSSLMODE` environment variable to value from [list](https://www.postgresql.org/docs/current/static/libpq-connect.html#LIBPQ-CONNECT-SSLMODE) other then `disable`. e.g. `PGSSLMODE=require pg-migrate up` ([pg](https://github.com/brianc/node-postgres/blob/master/CHANGELOG.md#v260) will take it into account)